 This is an amazing little tripod.
 I have used this one to get some of my favourite shots.
 The reason I like it so much is that you can place it anywhere, getting you angles that are really interesting and something else.

 A new addition to my gear after I started shooting more video.
 Really great small gimbal that can handle bigger cameras.

 An amazing, amazing backpack.
 I cannot state enough how much I love this one.
 I know there are other backpacks that are preferable when you just want to travel with your gear, or transport it from one place to another.
 But for me it’s perfect.
 Why?
 Because of the easy access to my camera as I hike.
 I just simply undo the small magnet, rotate the camera bag part, open the zipper and I’m ready to shoot.
 While my backpack is still on my back.
 I can take out my camera in almost any situation within seconds.
 The backpack also has a lot of room for either clothes and packed lunches or the insert that lets you bring more camera gear.
 It has a pouch for the Camelback and the tripod fits neatly in it’s own place.
 Even with my heavy Manfrotto tripod, the backpack feels nicely balanced on my back.
 I could go on.
 I love this backpack.

 Polarisation filters, ND filters and UV filters of different specifications.
 Mainly I have a few Gobe variable ND filters and a Cokin Filter System.

 I like this microphone because it doesn’t need batteries or charging, and it gives way better sound than the internal microphone in my cameras.

 SanDisk Extreme CF and SD cards

-I have two 8GB cards and one 32 GB card.
+I have two 8GB cards and two 32 GB cards and one 64 Gb card.
 When I shoot for clients, I usually use the smaller cards because I don’t want to loose all the images if one of the cards should fail.
 Fast cards.
 I like them.